cptn-solo/woffler_contract/woffler.contracts.md

 * `amount` (amount to be moved from owner's active balance to branch stake)

 ### Intent
 INTENT.
-The intent of the `{{ stkaddval }}` action is to ncrease volume of root branch starting pot and to add owner's funds to the branch stake:
+The intent of the `{{ stkaddval }}` action is to increase volume of branch starting pot and to add owner's funds to the branch stake:

 * cut amount from owner's active balance;
 * register amount as owner's stake in specified branch;
 * if branch already has a root lvl, add amount to its pot.

+Contract account will cut 3% of each amount put on root branch (contract account get 3% in each root branch).

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.